 “Why visit Liechtenstein?”
 I heard that question over a dozen times from friends when I told them of my plan to spend the weekend in this tiny country in the European Alps.
 My answer was always the same, “Why not?”
 While the Principality of Liechtenstein is the 6th smallest country in the world, I learned

-The tiny principality of Liechtenstein is wedged between Switzerland and Austria in the Alps.
+The tiny principality of Liechtenstein is wedged between Switzerland and Austria in the Alps Mountains.
 It’s a mountain paradise that offers phenomenal skiing in winter and hiking in summer.
-Liechtenstein also offers a favorable banking regulations and a lax tax code making it a tax haven within Europe.
+It also offers favorable banking regulations and a very lax tax code making it a tax haven within Europe.
+Billions of Euros find their way here.
 Most tourists come as a day trip from neighboring Switzerland or on a weekend getaway from Germany.